hskinhikar/bounding_boxes_optimisation_RL/future_work.md

 # Future Works

 - **Current Limitations in Training**:
   - The existing reinforcement learning script is technically capable of training the model.
-However, due to limited resources, it has not been feasible to continue training over multiple epochs.
+However, due to limited resources, it has not been feasible to continue training through the entire dataset, let alone multiple epochs - reinforcement learning is an incredibly time-consuming and resource-intensive process so this is expected.

 - **Parallelized Environments**:
   - It is advisable to explore the implementation of parallelized environments to allow the model to train on multiple images simultaneously.
 This approach could significantly reduce training time.